 The new work may help shed light on the brain mechanisms that cause human addiction.
 The researchers say a similar human molecule, called neuropeptide Y, may also connect social triggers to behaviors like excessive drinking and drug abuse.
 Adjusting the levels of neuropeptide Y in people may help alter their addictive behavior - which is what the researchers observed in the experiments with fruit flies.
 The researchers say clinical trials are underway to test whether delivery of neuropeptide Y can alleviate anxiety and other mood disorders in people.

-, "Sexual Deprivation Increases Ethanol Intake in Drosophila" by Shohat-Ophir, K. R. Kaun, R. Azanchi and U. Heberlein appears in the March 16 issue of the journal Science
+The article, "Sexual Deprivation Increases Ethanol Intake in Drosophila" by Shohat-Ophir, K. R. Kaun, R. Azanchi and U. Heberlein appears in the March 16 issue of the journal Science.